-He used the decision matrix below, which classifies tasks into four categories:
+The technique is called Eisenhower decision matrix method, which classifies tasks into four categories:

-1. Urgent and important — tasks that need to be handled immediately
+- Urgent and important — tasks that need to be handled immediately

-2. Important but not urgent — tasks that you will schedule
+- Important but not urgent — tasks that you will schedule

-3. Urgent but not important — tasks you can delegate
+- Urgent but not important — tasks you can delegate

-4. Not urgent or important — tasks you can eliminate
+- Not urgent or important — tasks you can eliminate

-Using this decision matrix, you can decide on:
+Using this as your guide, you can decide on:

-Two questions are helpful when determining which quadrant to allocate tasks to:
+Two key questions will help you figure out which quadrant to allocate your tasks to: